-The applicant seeks confirmation for the change of use from C3a (covers use by a single person or a family (a couple whether married or not, a person related to one another with members of the family of one of the couple to be treated as members of the family of the other), an employer and certain domestic employees (such as an au pair, nanny, nurse, governess, servant, chauffeur, gardener, secretary and personal assistant), a carer and the person receiving the care and a foster parent and foster child) to use class C3b (covers up to six people living together as a single household and receiving care e.g. supported housing schemes such as those for people with learning disabilities or mental health problems).
+The applicant seeks confirmation for the change of use from C3a (covers use by a single person or a family (a couple whether married or not, a person related to one another with members of the family of one of the couple to be treated as members of the family of the other), an employer and certain domestic employees (such as an au pair, nanny, nurse, governess, servant, chauffeur, gardener, secretary and personal assistant), a carer and the person receiving the care and a foster parent and foster child) to use class C2 (relates to residential care homes, hospitals, nursing homes, boarding schools, residential colleges and training centres.).

-The applicant's planning statement indicates that Ease Assist Ltd, is the owner/operator of this detached property and it is intended to be used as a care home for 2 children/young adults (aged 16-18) leaving care.
+The applicant's planning statement indicates that Ease Assist Ltd, is the owner/operator of this detached property and it is intended to be used as a care home for 2 children/young adults leaving care.
 With regard to the property, its lawful use is as a dwellinghouse.
 The applicants are not aware of any relevant planning history.

-As noted above, accompanying the application are existing floorplans, which outline the existing accommodation arrangement, consisting of a hallway leading to a living/dining, kitchen, family bathroom and 3no bedrooms.
+As noted above, accompanying the application are existing floorplans, which outline the existing accommodation arrangement, consisting of a hallway leading to a living room, kitchen/dining room and utility room with 3no bedrooms and family bathroom at first floor.

 No physical works, internal or external, are proposed, and it is not intended to carry out any changes to the internal layout.
-The plans do not indicate the single storey rear extension approved under application 2021/0758, however this development can be implemented until 21st July 2024.

-There is room on site to accommodate 2no parking spaces to the side of the property onto Melvinia Crescent.
+There is room on site to accommodate 2no parking spaces to the front of the property.